 It will take a few seconds for the project to be published.
 The software will let you know once it’s done and you can also check in with the marker status within each project box.

 Testing your AR experience

 Last but not least, and please don’t skip this step.
-Just before you go ahead and print your canvas, calendar, photobook or magazine, scan your marker images from your PC screen to ensure these look as expected.
-Make sure you are happy with the result.
+Just before you go ahead and print your canvas, calendar, photobook or magazine, download the Overly app on your mobile via Google Store, Apple Play or follow this link: overlyapp.com/get and scan your marker images from your PC screen to ensure these look as expected.
 You can also refer to the blog about creating marker-based augmented reality content if you want some tips on some considerations for printing AR markers, e.g., say no to glossy prints that reflect light.
 Mine look perfect, so the next step is getting the photo file to the printing house!

 I do hope this has been a helpful guide for you guys.
 We will be putting together other blogs on creating projects with static and moving 3D objects, creating alfa videos and more.
 While these are in the making, feel free to ask any questions in the comments below or send us an e-mail at email@example.com to discuss your ideas or get some help with your project.